urbanjost/M_process/README.md

      # optionally
-     make test               # run the unit tests (needs M_msg(3f) module) make run  --example "*" # run all the demo programs from the manpages make help               # see other developer options
+     make test               # run the unit tests (needs M_msg(3f) module) make run  --example "*" # run all the demo programs from the man-pages make help               # see other developer options
 ```